 What Is Inflation?

-Inflation is defined as the rise in the price of goods and services in an economy.
-According to Federal Reserve chairman Jerome Powell, “Without price stability, the economy does not work for anyone,” which explains the Fed’s mandate to squash inflation at all costs.
+Inflation is defined as the rise in the prices of goods and services in an economy, usually measured against prices from the previous year.
+According to Federal Reserve Chair Jerome Powell, “Without price stability, the economy does not work for anyone,” which explains the Fed’s mandate to squash inflation using aggressive measures, if necessary.

 What Causes Inflation?